This April 26 marks the 30th anniversary of one of mankind’s most catastrophic events: the explosion at Chernobyl’s reactor number four.

 Inside the perimeter fence are the remains of the radar base.
 Rusted vehicles lie abandoned in the tall grass.
 Buildings decorated with once vibrant murals of Soviet propaganda depicting soldiers and jet fighters are gradually crumbling.

 Soaring high over the pines and firs in a forest clearing is the Duga structure.
 It looks as if someone had taken a 20-mile stretch of electricity pylons and squashed them into a line the length of a football field.
-A swirling mass of wires, pylons and cylindrical cones form a geometric structure of steel roughly 300 meters (984 feet) high.
+A swirling mass of wires, pylons and cylindrical cones form a geometric structure of steel roughly 150 meters high.

 While the U.S. invested heavily in the NIKE missile and radar system for protection from Soviet missiles, the Soviets built the complex Duga radar to watch for U.S. missiles.
 Underneath the now-silent pylons is the network of buildings that once housed the forefront of 1970s Soviet computer technology.
 Today, masses of computer terminals, radios, wires and displays written in Cyrillic lie among the snow and the weeds.